< Back to blog

 Features

-• Quick estimation tool: Method allows you to create, send, approve, and sign estimates anytime, anywhere.
+• Quick estimation tool: Create, send, approve, and sign estimates any time, anywhere.

-• Automatic job scheduling: Schedule, route, and assign your work orders in bulk.
+• Automatic job scheduling: Schedule, route, and assign work orders in bulk.

 Pricing

 Method’s pricing starts at $25 per month per user.
-You can also sign up for a free trial.
+You can also sign up for a free trial — no credit card or contract required.

 2. Sage Intacct